Adversarial Torn-paper Codes: Error-Correcting Torn-paper Codes

 Next, we present a generic construction of $t$-deletion torn-paper codes.
 Let $\whlmax\deq \lmax - \ceilenv[\big]{\frac{\lmax}{\lmin}} (\alpha + f(n) + 2)$.
 This construction is based on \cref{cnst:torn-gray} and assumes the existence of a systematic linear $t$-burst $\whlmax$-erasure correcting code, denoted by $\code{BEC}$.

 \begin{construction} Let $\rho > 0$ be an integer that is determined next.
 This construction uses the following family of codes:

 \emph{Systematic BEC encoding}.
-Let $\enc_{\rm BEC}\colon \Sigma^{(K-\rho)N_n(m)}\to \Sigma^{\rho_{\rm BEC}}$ denote the systematic encoder of the code $\code{BEC}$, such that for any string $\bfv\in \Sigma^{(K-\rho) N_n(m)}$, $\bfv \circ \enc_{\rm BEC}(\bfv) \in \code{BEC}$ (for convenience we assume that $\enc_{\rm BEC}(\bfv)$ returns only the encoded systematic redundancy symbols).
+Let $\enc_{\rm BEC}\colon \Sigma^{(K-\rho)N}\to \Sigma^{\rho_{\rm BEC}}$ denote the systematic encoder of the code $\code{BEC}$, such that for any string $\bfv\in \Sigma^{(K-\rho) N}$, $\bfv \circ \enc_{\rm BEC}(\bfv) \in \code{BEC}$ (for convenience we assume that $\enc_{\rm BEC}(\bfv)$ returns only the encoded systematic redundancy symbols).
 The redundancy of this encoder is denoted by $\rho_{\rm BEC}$.
-The parameter $\rho$ is defined $\rho\deq \ceilenv*{\frac{\rho_{\rm BEC}}{N_n(m)}} \cdot \floorenv*{\frac{f(n)}{f(n)-1}}$.
+The parameter $\rho$ is defined $\rho\deq \Big\lceil \frac{1}{N} \Big\lfloor \rho_{\rm BEC}\cdot \frac{f(n)}{f(n)-1} \Big\rfloor \Big\rceil$.

-This construction proposes the following modifications to \cref{cnst:torn-gray}: \begin{enumerate} \item \emph{The length of the input string $\bfx$}.
-The input of this construction is $\bfx\in \Sigma^{(K-\rho) m}$.
-That is, this construction has additional redundancy of $\rho m$ symbols compared to \cref{cnst:torn-gray}.
-The input string is divided to $K-\rho$ information blocks each of length $m$, denoted by $\bfx_0, \ldots, \bfx_{K-\rho-1}$.
+Next, we utilize a generalized concatenated coding approach, where \cref{cnst:torn-gray} is used as inner-code for $K-\rho$ information blocks, and with a slight adjustment also for the $\rho$ redundant blocks, as follows: \begin{enumerate} \item \emph{The length of the input string $\bfx$}.
+The input of this construction is $\bfx\in \Sigma^{(K-\rho) m(N)}$.
+That is, this construction has additional redundancy of $\rho m(N)$ symbols compared to \cref{cnst:torn-gray}.
+The input string is divided to $K-\rho$ information blocks each of length~$m(N)$, denoted by $\bfx_0, \ldots, \bfx_{K-\rho-1}$.